 Ma 31.
 Introduction to the Constructive Theory of Functions.
 9 units (3-0-6); first term.
-Prerequisite: Ma 1 abc.
+Prerequisites: Ma 1 abc.
 Polynomial approximation.
 The Weierstrass theorem and the Bernstein polynomials.
 Extremal properties of the Chebyshev polynomials.
 Markoff's theorems.
 Classical orthogonal polynomials.
 Applications to interpolation and approximation integration.
-Instructor: Sharples.
+Not offered in 1960-61.